voylento/learn-kubernetes/README.md

 Apply the deployment using the same method used previously for applying config.

-Forward the API pod's 8080 port to the local machine so it can be tested:
+Forward the API pod's 8080 port to the local machine so it can be tested (again, this is a dev/test process, not a prod process):

 ```
 kubectl port-forward <pod-name> 8080:8080
 ```

-It should return a 404 right now:
+curl the endpoint:
 ```
 curl http://localhost:8080
 ```
+It should return a 404 right now.

 Note that config maps are insecure and sensitive information should not be stored in them.
 Anyone with access to the cluster can access the config maps.

 #### Crawler

-Let's create a crawler to crawls [Project Gutenberg](https://www.gutenberg.org/) and exposes its data via a JSON API.
+The last application to deploy in this K8 cluster is the crawler.
+The crawler crawls [Project Gutenberg](https://www.gutenberg.org/) and exposes its data via a JSON API.

 ##### Add a New Config Map